joinemm/miso-bot/docs/README.md

 Every message you send will net you a certain amount of experience, based on the word count of your message.
 Posting images will also get you xp.
 Once you gain enough experience, you will level up.
 The amount of experience required for leveling up will increase every time.
 The bot will start counting xp from the moment it's invited, so past messages wont matter.
-In case you want past messages to be counted, just ask and I will index your server. (< 100 000 messages)

 ---
 Shows your server activity graph per hour, along with your xp and level information.